- Men's Sports

 1985-2001: Southwestern College - Defensive Coordinator (5 KCAC Championships)

-Jerry Taylor brings high school, college, and professional coaching experience, now in his 6th season at Friends.
+Jerry Taylor brings high school, college, and professional coaching experience, now in his 8th season at Friends.
+Taylor moves to offensive line duties in 2016.
+He will also help out with special teams and football operations.

 Taylor graduated from Liberal High School in Liberal, Kan.
 He started out college at Kansas State University, getting his B.S. in Political Science/History in 1974.
 He completed his degree in Secondary Education at Wichita State University in 1976.